apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 that the cluster does not get stuck due to "silent" nodes, i.e. nodes having nothing to send, thus preventing their previous message from being delivered to the application by all other nodes.
 Recall that a node has to wait for the next message coming from the same sender, before delivering the current one.
-Often times, a particular node is designed as *leader*.
+Often times, a particular node is designated as *leader*.
 To broadcast a message, a node has to send it to the leader, which then forwards it to all other nodes via *FIFO* broadcast.
 However, we are faced with the same problem as before: if the leader crashes, no more messages can be delivered.
 Eventually, the other nodes can detect that the leader is no longer available, but changing the leader safely is not trivial.
 In order for this article not to become exceedingly complex, we'll stick